 You can no longer use a pet passport issued in Great Britain (England, Wales and Scotland) for travel to an EU country or Northern Ireland.
 You can still use a pet passport issued in an EU country or Northern Ireland.

-Instead, pets travelling from Great Britain to the EU will need an Animal Health Certificate (up to five pets on one certificate).
+Instead, pets travelling from Great Britain to an EU country or Northern Ireland will need an Animal Health Certificate (up to five pets on one certificate).